Ying2019F/CVII_SemesterProject/README.md

 ### NOTE: This is a course project for Computer Vision II at University of Notre Dame for 2020 Spring semester
   - Class code: CSE 40536/60536
   - the syllabus: http://adamczajka.pl/files/Computer-Vision-2-syllabus.pdf

+This project aims to visually identify objects within a dense clutter.
+Specifically, 10 individual objects (target objects) with different sizes, shapes, colors, textures, and material composites placed in a plastic tote, with some irrelevant items mixed in with the target objects.
+Various lighting conditions, data collection sensors (i.e., low quality webcam, high quality iPhone camera), and varied image capture angles incorporated additional everyday challenges to consider for this detection task.

+For further details, consult the includedproject report: [Report](Object_detection_in_a_dense_clutter_FinalReport.pdf]

 # 1. A report (as a "readme")
 Report has been included as a pdf file in the repository here